The Rabin cryptosystem revisited: Root identification for any pair of primes

 \subsection{Polynomial function}

-We may construct an identifying polynomial as an interpolation polynomial choosing a prime $P$ greater than $N$.
+We may construct an identifying polynomial as an interpolation polynomial, choosing a prime $P$ greater than $N$.
 Actually the polynomial

-assumes the value $1$ in $0< m < N$, if the residues of $m$ modulo $p$ and modulo $q$ have different parity, and assumes the value $0$ elsewhere.
-Unfortunately, as said, the complexity of $L(x)$ is prohibitive and makes this function practically useless.
+assumes the value $1$ in $0< m < N$, if the residues of $m$ modulo $p$ and modulo $q$ have different parities, and assumes the value $0$ elsewhere.
+Unfortunately, as said, the complexity of $L(x)$ is prohibitive and makes this function useless in practical terms.